DeSevilla/FractalGen/README.md

 * Run parameters
   * run_type: String specifying what type of output we're producing.
 Options:
-    * julia: generate a Julia set
+    * julia: generate a Julia set (ex: default.yaml)
-    * mandelbrot: generate a Mandelbrot-like set.
+    * mandelbrot: generate a Mandelbrot-like set (ex: mandelbrot.yaml).
 Will ignore the 'param' variable seen below
-    * reanimate: recreate the gif from a folder of .pngs.
-Does not run any further calculations.
+    * reanimate: recreate the gif from a folder of .pngs (ex: reanimate.yaml) with a specified number of seconds.
-      Requires folder to be set
+      Requires folder to be set.
+Ignores all parameters except folder and seconds as it does not generate new images.
-  * folder: a folder for the output. optional except with run_type 'reanimate'
+  * folder: path to a folder for the output (or input of 'reanimate' runs).
+            Optional except with run_type 'reanimate'.

 * Display parameters
   * pixels: integer by default, fills in values for xpixels and ypixels.
 Alternative parameters are: